murkenson/movies_tv_shows_data_pipeline/recreate_project/INSTALL.md

 ### Running pipeline

->To run the pipeline from web:
+>RUN the pipeline from web:

 1. Access the Mage AI web interface at http://localhost:6789/.
 2. Click on the `pipeline_for_movies_tv_shows_datasets_from_kaggle` pipeline.